NatNight99/english-for-designers/02_first_impression/index.md

 ![Mr. Acornie vs. The evi boot!](Photos/18_shot_fightscene.png) _Will he make it out alive?_

-- "The Boots Walk Quietly" is an animated short that was created in the last summer
+- "The Boots Walk Quietly" is an animated short that was created in the last summer.
-- It’s an animated horror with the fairy tale aspects sprinkled in
+- It’s an animated horror with the fairy tale aspects sprinkled in.
 - The main theme of this short is facing one’s fear, inanimate objects coming to life and nature vs. man’s world
 - To bring the story to life, I used the drawing program Krita, Adobe After Effects for animation and Adobe Premiere for editing
-- I have spend a whole August just drawing all of the backdrounds, characters and so on and then I animated it in two weeks at day and night
+- I have spend a whole August just drawing all of the backdrounds, characters and so on and then I animated it in two weeks at day and night.
-- The film was left with an open ending but with a lot of illustrations left to be animated
+- The film was left with an open ending but with a lot of illustrations left to be animated.
-- And for that, I have decided to continue this and make it into my Bachelot work
+- And for that, I have decided to continue this and make it into my Bachelot work.
-- You could have seen a few snippets of "Boots walk quietly" on school exhibition on Náplavka or in the park next to our building
+- You could have seen a few snippets of "Boots walk quietly" on school exhibition, which was on Náplavka or in the park next to our building.
+- It got accepted into "Prague Youth festival" which I will be attending day before Christmas.
 - Watch the whole short here: https://www.youtube.com/watch?v=OsIBCO0sSIc

  ### The characters